 In order to both obtain a Medical Withdrawal and to return to student status, a student must apply to the Vice President for Academic Affairs.
 The withdrawal can be granted only with proper medical documentation.
 Likewise, suitable medical documentation must accompany the student's request to the Vice President for Academic Affairs to resume enrollment.
-The request for medical withdrawal and subsequent enrollment must be presented by the Vice President for Academic Affairs to the Academic Affairs to resume to withdraw for Medical reasons will receive grades of "WM" indicating withdrawal for the semester.
+The request for medical withdrawal and subsequent enrollment must be presented by the Vice President for Academic Affairs to the Academic Standing Committee for approval.
+Students who are granted permission to withdraw for medical reasons will receive grades of "WM" indicating withdrawal for the semester.
 Withdrawals are not retroactive-the application must be completed and approved before the end of the relevant semester.
 Refer to the refund policy in College Costs section for more information.